 While it cannot really be called climbing, scrambling can be an adventure for ambitious walkers and an exciting step onwards, adding thrills and interest to a big day out.
 You can also go caving and discover the area’s seldom-seen underground caverns.

-If the weather is not being kind, the Lakeland Climbing Centre offers a wide range of indoor climbing and aerial activity sessions from 5 years to adults.
-The Centre incorporates Kendal Wall which boasts the tallest indoor climbing wall in the country, Kendal CrazyClimb and Europe’s first indoor Via Ferrata.
+If the weather is not being kind, the Lakeland Climbing Centre offers a wide range of indoor climbing and aerial activity sessions from 5 years to adults, for beginners, experts or anything inbetween.
+The Centre incorporates Kendal Wall, which boasts the tallest indoor climbing wall in the country, Kendal CrazyClimb and Europe’s first indoor Via Ferrata.
 The Centre offers a warm and welcoming environment and superb facilities including café with free wi-fi, shop and free car parking.
-The Centre has something for everyone, whether you are a complete beginner or expert climber.

-Ambleside Climbing Wall is a new venue at Ambleside where beginners of all ages can receive expert tuition and supervision and experienced climbers can get open access to a wall where route quality, training possibilities and the local community are all seen as priorities.
+Ambleside Climbing Wall is a new venue at Ambleside where beginners of all ages can receive expert tuition and supervision and experienced climbers can get open access to a wall where route quality, training possibilities and the local community are all prioritised.

 If you just want to try something a bit different, how about a high wire adventure at Go Ape at Grizedale?
 The newly opened Treetop Trek at Brockhole also provides an exciting challenge to swing, climb, balance and fly your way through the ancient woodland canopy and discover views previously reserved for the squirrels and bats!